 He nodded.
 “You betcha.”

-I tried to picture him on a battlefield where he’d never been, with weapons no U.S. Marine had ever used in a war.
+I tried to picture him on a battlefield where he’d never been, with weapons no U.S. Marine had ever been issued in war.
 It was so outlandish I almost believed him.
 My siblings were going to love that story.

 When I got back to the house at noon, most of the driveway and yard around the barn had been cleared of my piles.
-My family and siblings had been working hard!
 I was relieved to see so much junk hauled away.
 We had lunch on the back deck under umbrellas: sandwiches and beers, with cherries and pistachios to munch on.
 The temperature was in the low 80s, sunny and clear.
 A perfect day in Sonoma County.
 My siblings laughed at my dad’s bow-and-arrow story.

 We laughed some more after Jerry, Terry’s husband, cracked a beer and relived one of the dump runs he’d made that morning with my son, Ryan.